godilite/editable/README.md

 # Roadmap
 The following are immediate work In progress for the next version of the project:
 - Sortable column
-- Perform mathematical operations between columns (WIP)
+- Perform mathematical operations between columns
-- Search row data (WIP)
+- Search row data
 - Export table to different formats

 # Contribution